Kathy Maister's Start Cooking

 Russet or Idaho potatoes have a starchy texture that works well for baking.

 Starchy Potatoes (aka baking potatoes) are good to use for baking, French fries and mashing.
-They tend to come apart when cooked, so they’re not great for dishes like scalloped potatoes.
+They tend to come apart when cooked, so they’re not great for dishes like Potato Hash.

 Some examples: Russet (aka Idaho), Norchip, Goldrush, Norkotah, Long white, Jewel Yam, Japanese Sweet potato, Hannah Sweet Potato